Download Prospectus

 T: n/a

-Before joining ARUL, she taught various subjects at the School of Economics and Finance at the Queen Mary University of London (Level 7) and at the King’s Business School (Level 7).
-She also worked for Richmond, The American International University of London (Level 4).
+Before joining ARUL, she taught various subjects at the School of Economics and Finance at the Queen Mary University of London (Level 7), the King’s Business School (Level 7) and the City University of London (Level 6).
+She worked for Richmond, The American International University of London (Level 4).
 She has more than a decade of HE experience in the UK.

-Prior to joining HE, she has seven years working in the finance sector in the areas of investment and retail banking as well as insurance, general administration, sales and sales training and customer service management.
+Prior to joining the Higher Education sector, she had seven years working in the finance sector in the areas of investment and retail banking as well as insurance, general administration, sales and sales training and customer service management.

 Dr. Gbadebo Ogunlami LLB (Hons.), LLM, PhD, MBA, B.L